- This review contains affiliate links. Read more here.

 When it comes to breed-specific requirements, energy is the primary concern.

 Bloat is a life-threatening condition in which the stomach fills with gas and twists in on itself, obstructing blood flow and causing your dog to go into shock.
 Eating too quickly and eating too much at once can increase your dog’s risk.
-Poodles are particularly prone to bloat, so your goldendoodle may be as well.
+Poodles are particularly prone to bloat, so your Goldendoodle may be as well.

 What to Look for in Goldendoodle Dog Food

-The Association of American Feed Control Officials (AAFCO) has established the minimum nutritional requirements for dogs and encourages all commercial dog food manufacturers to follow them.
+The Association of American Feed Control Officials (AAFCO) has established minimum nutritional requirements for dogs and encourages all commercial dog food manufacturers to follow them.

 Here are some general things to look for:

-- Real animal protein as the first ingredient (ideally, two of the top three)
+- Real animal protein as the first ingredient (ideally two of the top three)

 - Healthy sources of animal-based fat (like chicken fat)